 Choosing the Right Loan

 Of course, getting the right loan all depends on your personal situation.
-That's why exploring your choices with a home loan consultant can be helpful.
+That's why making an appointment with a home loan consultant can be helpful.
 You'll learn more about the types of loans that may be right for you, and discuss financing, closing costs, discount points and any additional fees to help you decide.

 Costs to Buy Your Home